 The insertion site of the transgenic lines is random that may give rise to potential differences in time point, site and strength of the transgene expression in the established lines of a given research project.
-This makes it necessary to generate and analyze several independent lines for the project.
+This makes it necessary to generate and analyse several independent lines for the project.
 Using methods leading to the random insertion of the transgene into the host genome results in the intended alteration of host genes in a low number of the established transgenic animals (insertional mutation, see section 3.2.1.1).

-3.2.2 Defined, enzyme-mediated transgene integration by non-homologous or homologous recombination
+3.2.2.
+Defined, enzyme-mediated transgene integration by non-homologous or homologous recombination

 The defined, enzyme-mediated transgene integration by non-homologous or homologous recombination can be directly applied in vivo in the embryo at the site of the double strand break that is sequence-specifically triggered in the host genome.
 Co-injection of a transgene and artificially programmable endonuclease systems harbouring components for binding specific DNA sequences like CRISPR-Cas9 (clustered regularly interspaced short palindromic repeat associated protein 9; or class 2 CRISPR endonuclease systems with analogous function), transcription activator-like effector nucleases (TALEN) or zinc-finger nucleases (ZFN) (see section 2) may result in the defined transgene integration by non-homologous recombination of transgene and host genome via the repair of the double strand break by the mechanism of non-homologous end joining (NHEJ).
-On the other hand, co-injection of an appropriate targeting vector (see section 3.1.2) in the form of double stranded or single stranded DNA molecules and a nuclease system may give rise to the enzyme-mediated transgene insertion by homologous recombination of targeting vector and host genome via the mechanism of homologous recombination of targeting vector and host genome via the mechanism of homologous recombination of targeting vector and host genome via the mechanism of homologous recombination of targeting vector and host genome via the mechanism of homologous recombination of targeting vector and host genome via the mechanism of homology-directed repair (HDR).
+On the other hand, co-injection of an appropriate targeting vector (see section 3.1.2) in the form of double stranded or single stranded DNA molecules and a nuclease system may give rise to the enzyme-mediated transgene insertion by homologous recombination of targeting vector and host genome via the mechanism of homology-directed repair (HDR).
 Refined versions of the CRISPR-Cas9 system demonstrate a higher level in the occurrence of the HDR mechanism.
 Off-target effects of the enzyme system may appear.